 Matthew Macfarlane '17

 Matthew graduated with a B.A. in History and Economics.
 While at PLU, he ran cross country and track and loved hiking and climbing.
 He also completed a Benson Summer Research Fellowship with Professor Halvorson on the topic of business history and early application software in the era of the first PCs.
 After graduating, Matt moved to Boulder, CO, to work at VictorOps Inc., an incident management software company.
+He now works at Splunk, a machine data and IT-services company, as a regional sales manager.
 He is excited to live and work in Boulder, a place where he can grow professionally and pursue his love for running and the outdoors.
-He credits his History degree with his ability to do detailed research and says that it helped him land a job in the fast-paced software industry, where few know that software or computers have a history.
+Macfarlane credits his History degree with his ability to do detailed research and says that it helped him land a job in the fast-paced software industry, where few know that software or computers have a history.

 Janet De La Cruz '16